Stop the online marketing madness!

 Putting a lid on OBA

 If you’ve never heard of it before, OBA is the technique used by online advertisers.
 It’s meant to create smarter, targeted, and highly personalized marketing campaigns.
 OBA is based on marketers’ knowledge of how, where, and when to attract your attention.
 It’s what fuels the ads for the items you just “happened” to be thinking about.
 In other words, you typed the search word into a browser, included it in an email, or posted it on Facebook.
 While it’s become nearly impossible to outwit OBA completely, you can take a few simple steps to significantly reduce your trackability.

 If you don’t want Facebook or other participating companies to collect or use information based on your activity on websites, devices, or apps for the purpose of showing you ads, you can opt-out through the .
 You can also opt-out using your mobile device settings.

 To stop tracking by advertisers on Google and Yahoo!, log into your Yahoo! or Gmail account and go to the Yahoo!
 Ad Interest Manager or Google’s Privacy Center.
 The “opt-out” buttons are on the front page of each site, along with a number of advanced options that let you decide which types of ads you would like to see if any.

-For the marketing that does slip through the cracks, just remember to be conscious and conscientious about every purchase.
+For marketing that does slip through the cracks, just remember to be conscious and conscientious about every purchase.
 We’re all going to make a few splurge purchases every now and then.
 For some of us, it may even be a red Corvette just in time for Christmas.
 But by reducing the flood of targeted online advertising and being more aware of marketing’s impact on our own behavior, we can all save a bundle this year.
 Simply limiting our spending to the things we really need and want will prevent us from being coerced by tech giants’ massive marketing campaigns.